 St. Thomas is a fun, energetic 16-bar Latin tune written by Sonny Rollins and based on several folk tunes from the Bahamas, the Virgin Islands, and England.
 The chord progressions in this tune are fairly repetitive, and the jazz harmony is fairly repetitive, making it easy to memorize.

 Plus, you need to check out Sonny Rollin’s solo on the original recording.
 There are so many great examples of jazz language in that solo.
 This is definitely one to pick apart and study!

 16. “Summertime” by George Gershwin – Porgy and Bess (1936)

-Summertime is another song originally composed for theater, yet it has since become one of the most recorded songs in history.
+Summertime is another song originally composed for theater when jazz was popular music.
+It has since become a contender for the most recorded jazz standard of all time.

-Everyone from Chet Baker, Louis Armstrong, Ella Fitzgerald, and Billie Holiday to Oscar Peterson, Jonathan Kreisberg, and Kurt Rosenwinkle recorded a version of it (that list is by no means exhaustive—rather, it has some great versions performed by artists you need to check out).
+Everyone from Chet Baker, Ella Fitzgerald, Louis Armstrong, Nat King Cole, and Billie Holiday to Oscar Peterson, Jonathan Kreisberg, and Kurt Rosenwinkle recorded a version of it (that list is by no means exhaustive—rather, it has some great versions performed by artists you need to check out).

 Though mostly in the key of A minor, this 16-bar tune briefly visits the relative major key of C at the end.

 17. “There Is No Greater Love” by Isham Jones – Isham Jones and His Orchestra (1936)

 There Is No Greater Love is another AABA 32-bar form.
 The A section is in the key of Bb, and the B section is in the relative minor key of G-.
 Like Autumn Leaves and Fly Me To The Moon, this tune is longer than most other tunes on this list and is typical of other longer songs in this art form.